How Long Does It Take For A Child To Learn to Swim

 Regardless of age, learning to be water-confident is a must.
 Although not all children are scared of water, the biggest challenge at the beginners’ stage is getting fully water-confident and be at ease in water.
 This can be done much easier if swimming starts early in life through fun games and play.

 The main objective of swimming lessons for under 3’s are to engage children with water early and to get them to get used to the feeling of being in water and travelling in it with adult-support.
-Little ones gain much water-confidence though play in water.
+Little ones gain much water confidence through play in water.

 Parent and toddler swimming lessons at Blue Wave Swim school in London (U.K)